Caff1982/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 [Reference](https://en.wikipedia.org/wiki/Nohup)

-> nohup is a POSIX command which means "no hang up".
+**Explanation**: nohup is a POSIX command which means "no hang up".
 Its purpose is to execute a command such that it ignores the HUP (hangup) signal and therefore does not stop when the user logs out.

 #### Q53.
 To elevate privileges using the `sudo` command, a user must **\_**.